todogroup/ospology/ospo-mindmap/Content/ospomindmap.md

 - Increase productivity, quality, code re-use, transparency and trust
 - Establish communication channels across the organization
 - Improve collaboration across the organization
+  - Help navigate internal politics or policies
 - Remove organizational silos and identify talent across the organization
+- Maintain relationships with communities of strategic importance to your organization

 ### 🫶 Grow and Retain Open Source Talent Inside the Organization